juan052/juan052/README.md

 System engineering student.
 -----------------------------------

-I am passionate about programming and technology in general.
-I love creating efficient and effective solutions to challenges, and I am comfortable working with various programming languages ​​and technologies.
-In my free time, I enjoy learning about new technologies and applications, and exploring new ways to address complex problems.
-I'm always looking to collaborate with and learn from other programmers, and I'm excited to contribute to the open source world through GitHub.
-Thank you for visiting my profile!
+Im a tech enthusiast with a deep-rooted passion for programming and a knack for crafting efficient solutions to complex challenges.
+Proficient in a diverse range of programming languages and technologies, I thrive on exploring innovative ways to tackle intricate problems and stay updated with the latest tech advancements.
+During my spare time, you'll find me immersed in the exciting realm of new technologies and applications, continuously expanding my skill set.
+I'm always eager to collaborate with fellow programmers, driven by a shared goal of mutual learning and growth.
+You can catch me contributing to the open-source community here on GitHub, where I'm dedicated to sharing my knowledge and expertise.

+Feel free to connect and explore the possibilities with me!
+Let's build the future together, one line of code at a time.

 * 🌍  I'm based in Managua,Nicaragua
 * ✉️  You can contact me at [jrios9836@gmail.con](mailto:jrios9836@gmail.con)
-* 🧠  I'm learning Aprendiendo Reactjs
+* 🧠  I am learning  Reactjs

 ### Skills